Riley-D-1/Elysium-The-duels-of-Arcana/README.md

 <video controls src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/78d714e9f13eb72b13ca43e36af5dcdc15b5b287_2025-10-13_14-52-02.mp4" title="Title"></video>
 ## Installation
-You have 2 options, download the exe if on windows and run the exe file or you can use python and run it yourself (if on linux or mac).
-#### Instructions for exe.
-# WILL BE ADDED UPON BUG FIX SEE TOP OF PAGE
-1. Locate releases tab on github.
-2. Download the exe file and run it
-3. Play my game!
-(Note that saves may not work propely as was designed for py)
-#### Instructions for python
 1. Download the github repo by using the code button and either clone or download zip.
 2. Open in preferred IDE with python 3.13+ (Didn't test any other py versions besides 3.13.8 so attempt older versions but can't guarantee)
 3. Install dependencies